 A ratio shows how the quantity of an object is related to the quantity of another object.
 For example, if there are 15 male and 23 female students in a classroom, we can compare these quantities using a ratio, in particular, 15 : 23.

-To express two quantities being compared as a ratio, we usually write it into the format below.
+To express two quantities being compared as a ratio, we usually write it in the format below.
 Note that we use a colon (:) to express a ratio.

 <first number> : <second number>